 Applying Styles to Reports

 You can apply a style in the process of creating a report or at any time when designing a report.
-This topic describes how you can apply styles to reports and make the objects in reports inherit the style from their parents.
+This topic describes how you can apply styles to reports as well as make the objects in reports inherit the style from their parents.

 This topic contains the following sections: